 - H&R Block in its $500 million notes offering.

 - Citi, as joint book-running manager, in a $146 million senior secured notes add-on offering by BI-LO LLC.

 - General Electric Capital Corporation in its $1.8 billion issue of fixed-to-floating rate non-cumulative perpetual preferred stock.

-Mr. Chivers was recognized as a 2014 Capital Markets MVP by Law360.
+Mr. Chivers was recognized as a Capital Markets MVP by Law360 in 2014 and 2016.
 He is named a “leading” lawyer in Capital Markets by IFLR1000 and is consistently named a recommended lawyer for Capital Markets – Debt & Equity and High-Yield Debt by The Legal 500 US.
 He is also recognized as one of the Best Lawyers in America in Capital Markets.

 Mr. Chivers is the author of the book Due Diligence in Securities Offerings (Law Journal Press 2015).